dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 ### Allowing respondents to edit their submission

 If a respondent submits a form that contains a mistake or outdated information, you might receive a notification from Screendoor that says they have requested permission to edit their response.
-Click on the notification to view that response, and press the &ldquo;Allow edits&rdquo; button in the alert at the top of the page.
+Click on the notification to view that response, and press the &ldquo;Actions&rdquo; button in the alert at the top of the page.

 ![Allowing edits to a response.](../images/edits_1.png)